Workspace menu in i3

 The i3-msg command permits to do useful stuffs like:

-to change workspace, and the self-explanatory:
+i3-msg workspace my_workspaceto change workspace, and the self-explanatory:

-[Note: if we pass a not existing workspace a new one will be created]
+i3-msg move container to workspace my_workspace[Note: if we pass a not existing workspace a new one will be created]

 We also need:

-that prints information about workspaces in json form.
+i3-msg -t get_workspacesthat prints information about workspaces in json form.

 dmenu

-You probably know it as something magical called by the dmenu_run
+You probably know it as something magical called by the dmenu_run script, the

-one that permits you to run any program just pressing Mod+d
+one that permits you to run any program just pressing Mod+d.

 - take a list of options (new-line separated) from the standard input